-Rafman was shortlisted for the Future Generation Prize, PinchukArtCentre, Kiev (2014) and was the recipient of the Media Arts Grant, Canada Council for the Arts (2012); Filmmaker’s Assistance Program Grant, National Film Board of Canada (2010) and Research & Creation Grant, Conseil des arts et des lettres du Québec (2008).
+Rafman was shortlisted for the Sobey Award (2015, 2018) and received the Media Arts Grant, Canada Council for the Arts (2012); Filmmaker’s Assistance Program Grant, National Film Board of Canada (2010) and Research & Creation Grant, Conseil des arts et des lettres du Québec (2008).

 He holds a BA in Philosophy and Literature from McGill University, Montreal (2004) and an MFA in Film, Video and New Media from the School of the Art Institute of Chicago (2008).
 He was born in 1981 in Montreal, where he continues to live and work.